My master’s degree experience – Arun Balasubramaniam (Alumnus)

 I had also joined the boards of two different organizations.
 I worked as the secretary of the Indian student association and also the event coordinator for the International student organization of Wageningen.
 For new students, I would definitely recommend combining board work with their studies.
 It teaches you a lot of useful non-academic soft skills like leadership and time management.
 My experience working with boards helps me even now when I work in my company.

 Thesis & Internship year

 During my second year, I did my master’s thesis and internship.
 My thesis was on a topic called ozonation to treat wastewater.
 A thesis normally takes six-seven months to complete and I had taken around nine months to complete mine.
 I started my internship at Blue-tec five months into my thesis.
 I remember the workload getting more intense during my second year, especially when I had to combine board work with my thesis.
 The first year is a lot easier.
 There was also a point where I was doing my internship during the days and thesis at nights.
 I would definitely recommend any new student to always first complete their thesis before they start their internship.
 Otherwise, the workload can get too intensive during this part of their studies.

 I found my internship quite easily.
-Blue-tec had an offer, i.e a project in South India, where I fit in perfectly.
-And, my performance at my internship allowed me to translate it into a job.
+I found it at a company called Blue-tec, in the nearby town Renkum.
+Blue-tec had an offer where I fit in perfectly.
 At Blue-tec, I work with membranes to design processes and operate machines to treat water.
-Since the job is in Renkum, I still stay in Wageningen.
 I do feel that for finding internships & jobs, besides academics & extracurriculars, an element of luck is also required.
 For international students, learning to speak Dutch is also a huge bonus.